chanhanxiang/jetbot/README.md

 ![SSD](https://github.com/chanhanxiang/jetbot/assets/107524953/44a7b6b0-5811-4c6e-a92d-03f41b8ae4b8)

 In addition, the author selected this model due to the road pattern being easily distinguishable from the 5 classes.
 For the SSD Mobilenet V2, the loss obtained was 0.301, overall precision and recall are 0.6 mAP and 0.7 AR.
-By using transfer learning, this accuracy was accomplished by training the object detection model for 1400 steps in around 50 mintues (see Appendix for more detail on performance metric graph).
+By using transfer learning, this accuracy was accomplished by training the object detection model for 1400 steps in around 50 mintues.

 ![Screenshot from 2024-02-19 14-18-32](https://github.com/chanhanxiang/jetbot/assets/107524953/4d374995-adc2-4c42-a8b0-ae90fa32e1a7)